Landlord guide to safety responsibilities

 - Legionella Risk Assessment.
 Landlords have a legal obligation to carry out an assessment in respect of legionella bacteria.
 We can arrange for the assessment to be done prior to your new tenant moving in so there’s no risk of you not complying.

 - Energy Performance certificates (EPC’s).
 Any residential property offered for let must have an EPC which is carried out a professional assessor and covers elements such as heating, insulation and glazing.
-These regulations are due to change again in April 2018 but we can arrange your property EPC using our own qualified assessor.
+We can arrange your property EPC using our own qualified assessor.

 Landlord responsibilities for their tenant’s bond